josephrexme/josephrex.me/_posts/2017-02-03-big-o-notation-explained.md

 Note however that the both functions `getCube()` and `getPowerofThree()` are of constant time complexity.
 They simply describe the operational difference of both orders O(n<sup>c</sup>) and O(c<sup>n</sup>).

-We study complexity of a function to understand efficiency and scalability of a piece of code.
+We study [space][10]-[time][9] complexity of a function to understand [efficiency][8] and scalability of a piece of code.
 Some important resources that can be influenced by the efficiency of an algorithm are:

 - CPU/Time consumption
 - Memory consumption